ManiacUrgency/akagi/README.md

   1. "research_retrieve_and_query_research_papers.py" retrieves and queries multiple research papers one-by-one sequentially using metadata filtering by paper_title. "prompt_templates.query_constants.py" stores the _SINGLE_REFERENCE_RESPONSE_TEMPLATE_ prompt used.
   2. "user_retrieve_and_query_reserach_paper.py" retrieves and queries mutltiple research paper's all at once. "prompt_templates.query_constants.py" stores the _MULTIPLE_REFERENCE_RESPONSE_TEMPLATE_ prompt used.
-  3. Both "research_retrieve_and_query_research_papers.py" and "user_retrieve_and_query_reserach_paper.py" retrieve the most relevant documents in _Pinecone_ by cosine similarity comparison.
+  3. Both "research_retrieve_and_query_research_papers.py" and "user_retrieve_and_query_reserach_paper.py" retrieve the most relevant documents in _Pinecone_ by cosine similarity comparison to the user query which is also embedded as a vector using _Langchain.VectoreStore_.
   4. The id metadata value for each document retrieved is extracted and mapped onto the corresponding id value in "processed_hash_map.json".
-Then the text and reference values are extracted from the JSON, concatenated for every heading extracted then inputted as context for the prompt created using _LangChain.PromptTemplate_.
+Then the text and reference values are extracted from the JSON, concatenated for every heading extracted then inputted as context for the prompt created using _Langchain.PromptTemplate_.
   5. _ChatOpenAI_ is used to invoke the LLM (_GPT-4o_), which provides a response.
-  6. "research_retrieve_and_query_research_papers.py" writes the responses for each paper in "rai_definitions.json"
+  6. "research_retrieve_and_query_research_papers.py" writes the responses for each paper into "rai_definitions.json"
   7. "user_retrieve_and_query_reserach_paper.py" prints the response to the terminal and continues to take in user inputs.

 **4 Synthesis & Analysis**

   1. "research_paper_synthesis_and_analysis.py" extracts the definitions Responsible AI from each reserach paper by reading the "rai_definitions.json".
   2. The definitions are concatenated and inputted as context for the prompt, which invokes the LLM (_GPT-4o_).
-  3. The LLM response is printed to the terminal
+  3. The LLM response is printed to the terminal.